globalise-huygens/necessary-reunions/README.md

 If you use this software, please cite it using the metadata in the [CITATION.cff](CITATION.cff) file, or use the following:

 > Schlegel, J., van Wissen, L., & Kuruppath, M. (2026). _Necessary Reunions (Software)_ (v1.0). [https://doi.org/ZENODO_DOI_PLACEHOLDER](https://doi.org/ZENODO_DOI_PLACEHOLDER)

+If you use the data in this repository, please also acknowledge the data contributors:

+> Schlegel, J., van Wissen, L., Kuruppath, M., Pham, D., & Rabecca, M. (2026). _Necessary Reunions (Software and Data)_ (v1.0). [https://doi.org/ZENODO_DOI_PLACEHOLDER](https://doi.org/ZENODO_DOI_PLACEHOLDER)